dylanjones784/Markdown-Guide/BestPractiseGuide.md

 If a user is forbidden from access, i.e not authorised, a 403-Forbidden should be returend.

-Some client requests may have mismatching data types to what is expected in the API, or perhaps set a Content-Length

 For requested resources who have had their URL changed, the Status Code 301-Moved Permanently / 302- Found (Moved Temporarily) should be returned.

 To find more on Status Codes, visit [RFC 7231](https://datatracker.ietf.org/doc/html/rfc7231#section-6).